 Causes and remedies for enlarged pores

-The main cause of dilated pores is oily skin due to overproduction of sebum ; the pores themselves tend to dilate when they are unable to contain the excess waste substances and dead cells.
+The main cause of dilated pores is oily skin resulting from overproduction of sebum .
+The pores themselves tend to dilate when they are unable to contain the excess waste substances and dead cells.

 Other causes may be: